mxagar/small_bets_notes/Intro_SEO_Jordan_OConnor.md

 ### Volume-based SEO

 Optimize for more traffic, not more customers.
-The goal is to atract traffice for selling adds.
+The goal is to attract traffic for selling adds.

 For that, the idea would be to target more general keywords, more general and shorter phrases.